mansi75/Equity-Research-Analyser/README.md

 # Equity-Research-Analyser

-Equity researchers can input article URLs and ask questions to receive actionable insights related to the stock market and financial domain, enhancing research efficiency and decision-making.
+In Equity-Research-Analyser, equity researchers can input article URLs and ask questions to receive actionable insights related to the stock market and financial domain, enhancing research efficiency and decision-making.

 ## Libraries used